EPL GW-1 Fantrax Player Picks

 Dean Henderson ($1.00, NEW vs NOT)

-Available for more than $15 less than Lloris, Henderson is my favoured pick for this week, and probably for the next few as well.
-He’ll go negative some weeks, but he should pick up plenty of saves, and if Forest make a strong start to the season (which can happen - think Brentford last year) he’ll soon be on loads of teams.
-He’s a no-brainer in F-17, but well worth the risk in F-11 too.
+Available at $15 less than Lloris, Henderson is my favored pick for this week, and probably for the next few as well.
+Between the sticks for newly-promoted Forest, he’ll go negative some weeks, but he should pick up plenty of saves.
+And if Forest make a strong start to the season (which can happen after some good transfers in — think Brentford last year) he’ll soon be on loads of teams.
+He’s a no-brainer 2nd keeper in NMA-17 but well worth the risk as an enabler in NMA-11 too.

 ~